• Foot and Ankle Fellowship

 Overview

-There are monthly morbidity and mortality care projects in which the fellow will be required to participate in each month.
-During their time at the Reno Orthopaedic Clinic, the fellow will continue to participate in these monthly projects.
-Quarterly, there is a complex foot clinic to discuss complex cases, and one per rotation, fellows attend a cadaver lab with Dr. Eric Giza
+There are monthly morbidity and mortality care projects in which the fellow will be required to participate each month.
+During their time at the Reno Orthopaedic Clinic, the fellows will continue participating in these monthly projects.
+Quarterly, there is a complex foot clinic to discuss complex cases, and one per rotation, fellows attend a cadaver lab with Dr. Eric Giza.

 Why UC Davis?